 Forecast: 10-year, annualized, drug-level sales and patient share of key GA and wet AMD therapies through 2031, segmented by brands / biosimilars and epidemiological subpopulations.

 Emerging therapies: Phase 3 / PR: 7 drugs; Phase 2: 12 drugs; coverage of select Phase 1 products.

 Disease Landscape & Forecast provides comprehensive market intelligence with world-class epidemiology, keen insight into current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.

-Disease Landscape & Forecast will feature continuous updates in 2021 to provide timely insights and analyses as meaningful indication-specific news and events unfold.
+Disease Landscape & Forecast will feature updates in 2023 to provide timely insights and analyses as meaningful indication-specific news and events unfold.